 Split Phases/Exclusive Phases

 Split phasing describes an operation where all movements on one approach are served prior to all movements on the opposing approach.
 This is typically used if the geometry of the intersection, traffic volumes and/or crash history creates a conflict with normally non-conflicting movements.
-Split phasing requires STRE operational approval.
+Split phasing requires STE operational approval.
 Use of split phasing requires specific signal indications depending on the lane use.
 See chapter 5 for signal head layout examples.

 Split phases may be shown as either sequential without a barrier or sequential with a barrier.
 See Figure 3-7.
 However, there are cases where exclusive phases shall be shown with a barrier to avoid confusion.
 See Figure 3-8.